PicoTools/plan/docs/syntax.md

 ## Code comments

-PLAN support comments in code only using `//` notation.
-As example:
+PLAN support comments in code using next notations:
 ```
-a = 1; // this is my awesome variable
+// this is my awesome comment

-// let's sum variable with number
-a = a + 1;
+# this is my awesome comment too

+/*
+    this is
+    my myltiline
+    awesome
+    comment
+*/
 ```